Categorized Kids’ Gift Guide (2022)

 Fort Materials – We’ve had a few of the trendy tepee or pop up tent type things over the years, but they all kick the bucket.
 The long-standing favorite fort materials here are regular old top sheets (snag extra ones at a thrift store or cheap ones at Walmart) and a basket of heavy duty clips that hold the sheets in place.
 I did see a similar fort kit idea with velcro sheets that actually looks like it might work well (pictured below on the left.)

-Something to push stuff in stroller (pictured), push wagon, grocery cart.
+Something to push stuff in – stroller (pictured), push wagon, grocery cart.
 Little kids love pushing things around, taking them out, putting them back in.
 We’ve had the cheapo stroller pictured for years, and it’s a favorite with every 1-4 year old who comes over.
 My kids even pushed each other in it when they were smaller.
 Ha!

 18 inch dolls & Accessories – I like giving a stroller & baby doll (pictured) to 1-3 year olds.
-For kids 4+, I’d give a nice 18 inch doll, such as an American Girl Doll, Pottery Barn Gotz doll, or even the Target brand Our Generation doll.
+For kids 4+, I’d give a nice 18 inch doll, such as an American Girl Doll, Pottery Barn Gotz doll, or even the Target brand Our Generation dolls.
 I try to find accessories & furniture on Facebook marketplace.

 Trucks – We’ve had these cute magnetic mix & match trucks forever!
 They’re great for a 2-4 year old.